Does a turkey stall when smoking? The correct answer

 #1:Low temperature

-Smoking is done at low smoker temperature to cook the meat with indirect heat and enhance its flavor with smoke.
+Smoking is done at a low smoker temperature to cook the meat with indirect heat and enhance its flavor with smoke.

 But a very low temperature can result in the turkey stall when smoking.

-The temperature needs to be high enough when smoking a turkey to remove the moisture present in the bird and breakdown the connective tissues to make it soft.
+The temperature needs to be high enough when smoking a turkey to remove the moisture present in the bird and break down the connective tissues to make it soft.

-Low temperatures are also bad for flavor of brisket. brisket usually absorbs less smoke after smoking for few hours. so you should smoke at high enough temperature to develop bark and smoke effectively
+Low temperatures are also bad for the flavor of brisket. brisket usually absorbs less smoke after smoking for few hours.

 The increase in temperature will resist the evaporative cooling and power the stall.